Kinrre/TFG-EnriqueVillarrubia/README.md

 The project is organised into the following directories, structured depending on their purpose:

 * __backend.__ Main backend responsible for the users, games and matches management and data persistence.
-* __backend_match.__ Real-time matches backend implemented using the WebSocket communication protocol.
+* __backend_match.__ Real-time match backend implemented using the WebSocket communication protocol.
 * __backend_players.__ The core of this Bachelor of Computer Science, where the general board game and the AlphaZero algorithm for creation of the players are located.
 Employing a multiprocessing backend for their creation and verification of movements.
 * __frontend.__ Web application designed in Vue.js.